 Lesson 2: Stay close to the light

 In troubling times, it can be easy to get swallowed up by hopelessness and doubt.
 Of course, it’s important to pay attention to the news, and to be mindful of the dangers that we face.
 But it is perhaps equally important that we devote some time to our private lives, and tend to our own wellbeing and health.
-Here are some things I do to keep my own mind close to the light: Go to the gym; read good books; cook dinner with my girlfriend; call my parents; email my grandmother; have drinks with friends; do at least one nice thing per day.
+Here are some things I do to keep my own mind close to the light: Go to the gym; read good books; write and listen music; call my parents; email my grandmother; have drinks with friends; do one nice thing per day.

 Additionally, I’ve found that following a couple of podcasts and public intellectuals has been beneficial to shoring up my mental health.
 I would recommend listening to Pod Save America, The Waking Up Podcast, Jacko Willink, and Jordan Peterson.
 They each have a light of their own kind to offer, and the more you can surround yourself with lights like theirs, the better.
 Don’t let the darkness of the world inside your head, because the truth is, you can keep it out.
 Go find how best to do so for yourself.

 Lesson 3: Know that truth exists, and do your best to speak it

 One of the most insidious things about our country’s would-be authoritarians has been the smear campaign they’ve launched against the notion of an objective, provable truth.
 Take your pick of examples: from the concept of “alternative facts”, to the flippant dismissal of legitimate reporting as “fake news”, to the enthusiastic peddling of conspiracies build on laundry lists of baseless allegations, the takeaway is clear – some people care about the truth, and others don’t.
 Unfortunately, it’s the second group which holds the bigger megaphone right now, and that’s why it is incredibly important that the first group speaks the truth in the months to come.